 Wisconsin has several million acres (2.2 acres = 1 hectare) of national, state and county-owned forests that are open for hunting to all.
 One can hunt anywhere on public land (except for parks and designated reserves) during the nine-day deer season.
 Private lands are generally hunted by the landowner and his or her relatives and friends.
 Only a small amount of land is leased for deer hunting in Wisconsin.

 With a place to hunt deer assured, the Wisconsin citizen who wants to hunt must have a hunting license.
 To obtain the license a resident pays the state $20 for a permit to take one antlered deer during the nine-day season.
 Other permits may be available to take an antler-less deer at a cost of $12 each.
-If you were born before 1973 (over 25 years old in 1998), nothing more is required.
+If you were born before 1973, nothing more is required.
 There is no training or shooting proficiency required.
 You may obtain a license even if you are legally blind.
 And there are blind deer hunters in Wisconsin.
 This is actually touted with some pride by the Wisconsin Department of Natural Resource, as giving recreational access to the handicapped.
 Physically handicapped people can get special permits to allow them to shoot from vehicles and use crossbows rather than rifles.
-The overarching value here is to promote access: no one should be restricted from hunting for any reason, even lack of vision.
+The overarching value here is to promote access: No one should be restricted from hunting for any reason, even lack of vision.

-If you are under 25 years old, you must take a hunter training course to hunt.
+If you are born on or after January 1, 1973, you must take a hunter training course to hunt.
 This course includes a minimum of 10 hours of instruction (the average is 18 hours) and possibly a shooting opportunity.
 (This is not a shooting test, since there are no proficiency standards required.)
 One need only take a course and have a supervised shooting experience once in a lifetime.
 No renewals are required.
 Most of the students in these classes are under 16, since more than 90 percent of the hunters in the U.S. learn before they are 20.
 Eventually, as the hunter population ages, every hunter in Wisconsin will have had to go through this program.
 But today, most hunters have no formal training.